uitsmijter/Documentation/content/general/quickstart.md

 the [🔗 config-syncer documentation](https://appscode.com/products/kubed/v0.12.0/guides/config-syncer/intra-cluster/).

 The Uitsmijter installation will set up a [🔗 Redis database](https://redis.io) to store refresh tokens.
-The `redisPassword` will only be used inside the `uitsmijter` namespace, and you **have to** replace the value while installing.
+The `redisPassword` will only be used inside the `uitsmijter` namespace, and you **must** replace the value during installation.

-> Attention: after changing the redis password you have to roll out redis again and restart the services.
+> Attention: after changing the Redis password, you must roll out Redis again and restart the services.
 We recommend
-> to generate a random password at the first installation and keep it secret for the implementation.
-To roll the
+> generating a random password at the first installation and keeping it secret during implementation.
+To rotate the
-> secret you may want to come back later and [🔗 read this article](https://redis.io/docs/management/security/acl/).
+> secret, you may want to return later and [🔗 read this article](https://redis.io/docs/management/security/acl/).

 The `storageClassName` highly depends on your Kubernetes installation.
 You can list all available storage classes with kubectl: